deeplearning4j/deeplearning4j/graphdata.md

 <p align="center">
 <a href="https://docs.skymind.ai/docs/welcome" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">GET STARTED WITH DEEP LEARNING</a>
 </p>

+Below are a few papers discussing how neural nets can be applied to data in graphs.

 * [Community Detection with Graph Neural Networks](https://arxiv.org/abs/1705.08415) (2017)
 by Joan Bruna and Xiang Li